kene111/Team-recognition/Kenechi_Ojukwu/README.md

 # Player Recognition

+Detect the players in the field and seperate them based on their team.
 This is the solution repository to the ParallelScore CV task.

 # Breakdown of approach taken:
 1) Identify Person(s) in video.